ajeetp/AgileSlices/source/mddocs/adopt/backlog.md

 # Agile adoption pre-requisite backlog

 :construction:
-Purpose: These are the pre-requisite work items to be completed before starting agile adoption/transformation
+Purpose: These are activities to be completed before starting agile adoption/transformation

 ## 1. Clearly define goals for agile adoption/transformation